nasser/magic/README.md

 2) Download the latest Magic dlls from the magic project last build artifact.

-Click on the last build in the [actions](https://github.com/flybot-sg/magic/actions) and then click on the artifact at the bottom to download the magic assemblies.
+Click on the last build in the `actions` tab and then click on the artifact at the bottom to download the magic assemblies.

 3) Copy the previously downloaded dlls in the `references` folder of `nostrand`.